 We chalk these issues to the beta version of Chrome OS, which fixed some problems and introduced new ones during the course of our review.

-And, despite these problems, we never want to go back to the days of browsing through the beleaguered Chrome Web Store full of knockoff apps and games.
+However, despite these issues, we don’t miss the days of sorting through the beleaguered Chrome Web Store full of knockoff apps and games.
 Though it’s only in beta, having access to the Play Store grants us access to so many more useful programs on the Asus Chromebook Flip.

 We love using Android apps in tablet mode just as much as sitting down with the C302 as a traditional Chromebook for long browsing and writing sessions.
 The hybridization of Google’s two platforms also finally lets us use mobile apps alongside the staple elements of Chrome OS.